chriswu99aaa/shuaimin_blog/_posts/2022-10-24-Bayes-Summury.md

 The marginal likelihood at the denominator is computed differently for simple and composite models.
 If the model parameters are specified i.e. a number is given, then the model is simple.
 If the mdoel parameters are not specified, then it is a composite model, indicating it consists of a set of simple models.

 For a simple model, it is computed as standard likelihood of the model M. For a composite model, it is more complex.
-The likelihood should be marginalised over all parameter $\theta$.
+The likelihood should be marginalised over all parameter $$\theta$$.
 To read more on the computation of marginal likelihood for composite models [go to this part](https://strimmerlab.github.io/publications/lecture-notes/MATH20802/bayesian-model-comparison.html#simple-and-composite-models)

 Here we introduce the equation of Log-marginal likelihood as penalised maximum log-likelihood